awsdocs/aws-iot-docs/iotfleethubguide/aws-iot-monitor-admin-getting-started-first-app.md

 1. On the applications page, choose **Create application**\.

-1. On the **Set up Single Sign\-On** page, if you haven't activated AWS Single Sign\-On \(AWS SSO\), follow the steps to activate it\.
+1. On the **Set up IAM Identity Center** page, if you haven't activated AWS IAM Identity Center \(successor to AWS Single Sign\-On\) \(IAM Identity Center\), follow the steps to activate it\.
 AWS Organizations sends you an email\.
-Choose the link in the email to finish activating AWS SSO\.
+Choose the link in the email to finish activating IAM Identity Center\.
 **Note**
-You can connect your own identity provider to AWS SSO\.
-For more information, see [What Is AWS Single Sign\-On?](https://docs.aws.amazon.com/singlesignon/latest/userguide/) and [ Connect to your external identity provider](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
+You can connect your own identity provider to IAM Identity Center\.
+For more information, see [What Is AWS IAM Identity Center \(successor to AWS Single Sign\-On\)?](https://docs.aws.amazon.com/singlesignon/latest/userguide/) and [ Connect to your external identity provider](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.

-   The page tells you if you have already activated AWS SSO\.
+   The page tells you if you have already activated IAM Identity Center\.

    Choose **Next**\.